Posted on January 5, 2021 by Rikard Hjort

 The semantics are open source and available on Github.

-Elrond is the internet-scale blockchain, designed from scratch to bring a 1000-fold cumulative improvement in throughput, execution speed and transaction cost.
+About Elrond Elrond is the internet-scale blockchain, designed from scratch to bring a 1000-fold cumulative improvement in throughput, execution speed and transaction cost.
 To achieve this, Elrond introduces two key innovations: a novel Adaptive State Sharding mechanism, and a Secure Proof of Stake (PoS) algorithm, enabling linear scalability with a fast, efficient, and secure consensus mechanism.
 Thus, Elrond can process upwards of 15,000 transactions per second (TPS), with 6-second latency, and negligible cost, attempting to become the backbone of a permissionless, borderless, globally accessible internet economy.

-Runtime Verification is a technology startup based in Champaign-Urbana, Illinois.
+About Runtime Verification Runtime Verification is a technology startup based in Champaign-Urbana, Illinois.
 The company uses runtime verification-based techniques to perform security audits on virtual machines and smart contracts on public blockchains.
 It is dedicated to using its dynamic software analysis approach to improve the safety, reliability, and correctness of software systems in the blockchain field.